 Pancreatic cancer early diagnosis Sandpit Innovation Workshop

-***Application deadline extended to 15th September 2020 due to the COVID-19 pandemic.
-The workshop will now take place on 29th November-2nd December 2020***
+***Application deadline extended to 30th September 2020 due to the COVID-19 pandemic.
+The workshop is now virtual and will take place on 29th November-2nd December 2020***

 Pancreatic cancer is very hard to diagnose, which is one of the key reasons it is such a tough disease to survive.
 As the leading pancreatic cancer charity in the UK, we are committed to funding pioneering research into early diagnosis, because we know this will give more people a chance of survival.